-6.183 The emerging spatial strategy and other Local Plan policies support development across the Borough but particularly in the urban areas around existing modes of sustainable transport, including bus stops, train stations, and Public Rights of Way, which has the potential to reduce reliance on the private car, with associated benefits including reduction in air pollution, and improvements in health and wellbeing of residents.
+6.189 The spatial strategy and other Local Plan policies support development across the Borough but particularly in and on the periphery of the urban areas around existing modes of sustainable transport, including bus stops, train stations, and Public Rights of Way, which has the potential to reduce reliance on the private car, with associated benefits including reduction in air pollution, and improvements in health and wellbeing of residents.
+Additionally, each site allocation policy states that cycling, walking and wheeling networks must be provided on site and connect with existing communities.
 A number of policies in the Local Plan, particularly Policy 17: Sustainable Transport and Initiative and Policy 18: Active Design and Transport, as well as strategic objectives 6, 7, 9, and 12, encourage a modal shift to walking, and public transport, through ensuring that new development is located in sustainable locations with good access to services.

-6.184 Overall, the Local Plan is expected to have a cumulative minor positive effect in relation to achieving SA objective 22.
+6.190 Overall, the Local Plan is expected to have a cumulative minor positive effect in relation to achieving SA objective 22.
 This would be long-term and permanent.